hempelc/hempelc/README.md

-# Welcome to my GitHub overview!
+# Welcome to my GitHub profile!
 I’m Chris, a dedicated Bioinformatics Contractor and Consultant.
 I’m passionate about unlocking the secrets hidden in biological data.
 With my expertise in data analysis, genomics, and programming, I specialize in finding innovative solutions to complex bioinformatical problems.
 Below you'll find the projects I've been working on.
 Enjoy scrolling and feel free to reach out to me anytime!